galvez-soriano/home/README.md

 Economic returns to college education for poor students: Evidence from a free college program in Mexico (with Roberto Rivera)

-Road construction: Evidence on labor, education, and food prices in Mexico (with Jaime Arrieta Ortega)
+Road construction: Evidence on labor, development, and food prices in Mexico (with Jaime Arrieta Ortega)

 Remittances and their causal effect on development (with Eduardo Medina-Cortina)